onlyphantom/automatetheboringstuff/README.md

 ### Alternative solutions for deprecated methods
 Some code presented in the book are deprecated or used an outdated API call (that now require sign-ups).
 Alternative solutions and updated code are provided.
 Some examples of that include the `get_highest_row`, ``get_highest_column`, and `get_sheet_by_name` methods (all deprecated), so code provided in this repository uses the up-to-date corresponding calls `.max_row`, `.max_column` for example.

+The Chapter on sending Text Messages using Twilio referenced an outdated API (page 379-381).
+The code provided in this repo updates them to use the latest ones.

 If you have completed the book's exercise, I encourage you to compare your solutions to the presented answer.

 ### Comparison: Generating Random Quiz Files